hstorm/nn_norway_ajae/readme.md

 ### License for Code

 The code is licensed under a MIT license.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE](LICENSE) for details.

 ## Instructions to Replicators